whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/estimating an allele frequency.md

 **Question.** Can you make a grid of these plots, one per population?
 One per ethnicity?

-### Plotting the (normalised) posterior
+### Plotting the (fully normalised) posterior

-In principle computing the fully normalised posterior is not hard.
-We just need to compute the denominator of Bayes theorem above, which (using the *law of total probability* from the [probability cheatsheet](../../notes/Probability cheatsheet.pdf)) is:
+In principle computing the posterior is not hard.
+We just need to compute the denominator of Bayes theorem above, which (using the *law of total probability* from the [probability cheatsheet](../../notes/Probability%20cheatsheet.pdf)) is:

 <img src="https://render.githubusercontent.com/render/math?math=P(\text{data}) = \int_y P(\text{data}|\theta=y) P(\theta=y)">